-Park the machine on a level surface and disengage the blade-control switch.
+- Park the machine on a level surface and disengage the blade-control switch. - Ensure that the parking brake is engaged, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Adjust the anti-scalp rollers (Figure 23) to match the closest height-of-cut position.

-- 2. Ensure that the parking brake is engaged, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Adjust the anti-scalp rollers (Figure 32) to match the closest height-of-cut position.
+- Anti-scalp roller - 3.
+Flange nut

-- Anti-scalp roller - Bolt
+Bolt

-- 3. Flange nut - Hole spacing
+4. Hole spacing

-Using the Side Discharge
+Converting to Side Discharge